SHAKTI – the new Coal Linkage policy of Government of India

 2. Allocation of coal linkages for power sector shall be based on auction of linkages or through Power Purchase Agreement (PPA) based on competitive bidding of tariffs.
 Coal extraction will be permitted against valid Long Term PPAs and to be concluded Medium Term PPAs.

-3. This is not applicable for the ‘State and the Central Power Generating companies’ such as NTPC, AP Genco & their joint ventures and the exceptions provided in Tariff Policy, 2016.
+3. This is not applicable to the ‘State and the Central Power Generating companies’ such as NTPC, AP Genco & their joint ventures, and the exceptions provided in Tariff Policy, 2016.
 It was provided that they will continue to get coal linkages as per the recommendations of the ministry of power.

-4. The future coal linkages for supply of coal to Independent Power producers (IPP) without PPA shall be on the basis of auction where bidding for linkage shall be done over the Notified Price of Coal Company.
+4. The future coal linkages for the supply of coal to Independent Power producers (IPP) without PPA shall be on the basis of the auction were bidding for linkage shall be done over the Notified Price of Coal Company.
 The LOA shall be issued to the successful bidders and FSA signed after meeting the terms of LOA.